 Netherlands Car Brands

 Several automobile brands in the Netherlands have filled an empty market niche after World War II.
 The most famous automaker is DAF Trucks, which replaced the bankrupt DAF company.
 It is the pioneer of the Dutch car industry, which produced the first passenger car in the middle of the twentieth century.
-Now, its place has been taken by MINI, and only trucks are produced under the DAF brand.
+Now, MINI has taken its place, and only trucks are produced under the DAF brand.
 Spyker supercars are also widely known.
 They became popular after a successful debut in “Formula 1”.

 What are Dutch car brands?